Student Financial Services Conference

 College and university student financial services (SFS) operations are regularly implementing improved technologies, responding to new policies and applying innovative strategies.
 Do you have a story to tell, a success to share, research to convey?

-The NACUBO SFS Conference program committee invites you to submit a proposal to present a concurrent session at the 2021 Student Financial Services Conference program which will be offered online March 16-18, 2021.
+The NACUBO SFS Conference program committee invites you to submit a proposal to present a concurrent session at the 2023 Student Financial Services Conference which will happen in Philadelphia and online March 12–14, 2023.

-We are reserving several sessions for campus presentations highlighting an issue or topic of concern from which you feel the audience of bursars, student financial services directors, business officers, and others would benefit.
-Focus on how your institution addressed an issue, challenges you overcame, effective collaborations, etc.
+We are looking for submissions that highlight an issue or topic of concern that will benefit an audience composed of bursars, student financial services directors, business officers, and others.
+Focus on how your institution addressed an issue, challenges you overcame, and effective collaborations.

 The program committee will be evaluating sessions best suited to the needs of professionals at colleges and universities.
 Some key considerations as you prepare your proposal: